 But if getting out and about is more your thing, an elevator that operates during low tide will take you down to Impossible Beach, which is great for surfers and explorers alike.
 Golfers have three quality courses to choose from and excursions such as snorkelling, diving and river-rafting can be arranged at reception.

-The staff at Anantara Uluwatu is exceptional.
+The staff at Anantara Uluwatu are exceptional.
 Whether they’re tending the immaculate gardens or dropping off an ironing board to your room, the hospitality is first class, from pick-up at the airport to check-out.

-Perfect for: Weddings, couples, surfer dudes and dudettes
+Best for: Weddings, couples, surfer dudes and dudettes

 Number of rooms: 74